 Antifungal Vaginal Creams

 For severe yeast infections, your doctor may prescribe an antifungal vaginal cream.
-She may also prescribe a steroid cream for a few days to ease more severe inflammation, redness, and soreness of the opening of the vagina and the surrounding tissue, called the "vulva.”
-Vaginal creams usually come packaged with an applicator that helps you measure the right dose.
+These usually come packaged with an applicator that helps you measure the right dose.

-A range of yeast infection medications are available without a prescription.
+You can get a range of similar yeast infection medications without a prescription, too.
 Some are creams you apply inside the vagina.
 Others are suppositories or vaginal tablets you place in your vagina and let dissolve.

-There are also creams that cover different strains of yeast and are only available with a prescription:
+There are also creams that cover different strains of yeast.
+You'll have to have a prescription for these:

 - Terconazole (Terazol)